End-to-end Molded Fiber Packaging Solutions: From Tooling to Production

 Packaging is no longer a separate phase of the supply chain — it is a vertically integrated process.

 At Prototal, we provide the full infrastructure required to move from initial packaging design to the final packaging product.
-By managing both a radical new way of producing tools with HP Industrial 3D Printing combined with our own moulded fibre lab in Malmö, we eliminate any friction in your supply chain.
+By managing both a radical new way of producing tools with HP Industrial 3D Printing combined with our own molded pulp packaging lab in Malmö, we eliminate any friction in your supply chain.
+Our sustaintable packaging solutions are engineered to replace plastic at industrial scale and help brands across the packaging industry transition to fiber-based alternatives.

 A Complete Lifecycle Solution From Concept to Scale